blabla1337/skf-flask/cloudformation/README.md

 preferences.
 To upload the certificate to your AWS account you can [follow AWS' instructions for uploading a new certificate](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/ssl-server-cert.html#upload-cert).
 The "Uploading the Server Certificate" section is the bit you're after.
 The output of this command will give you the new certificate's ARN (Amazon Resource Name).
 Make a note of it because you'll need it in a moment.

-### 2. Convert to Json
+### 2. Convert to JSON

-The accompanying cloudformation template is in `yaml` format for clarity but AWS expects CloudFormation templates to be in JSON format.
-You must first convert the file using any `yaml` -> `json` tool (many online tools exist or you can use a library in your favourite language).
+The accompanying CloudFormation template is in `YAML` format for clarity but AWS expects CloudFormation templates to be in JSON format.
+You must first convert the file using any `YAML` -> `JSON` tool (many online tools exist or you can use a library in your favourite language).